How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 Learning to forgive yourself for cheating is a long process that requires lots of patience and tough personal development.

-Whether you want to forgive yourself for cheating so you can repair your primary relationship, or you want to get rid of your guilt to enjoy your affair more fully, here are some practical exercises that might help.
+Whether you want to forgive yourself for cheating so you can repair your primary relationship or you want to get rid of your guilt to enjoy your affair more fully, here are some practical exercises that might help.

-Step 1: The Four ‘R’s
+Step 1: Learn About the Four ‘R’s

 Kelsey Schultz, a Ph.D. candidate from the Berkeley Well-Being Institute, states that the four R’s are the most important thing when it comes to learning to forgive yourself.